illinoistech-itm/jhajek/itmd-521/tooling-assignments/Readme.md

 Using a package manager, install the latest version of [Packer](https://packer.io "Packer install site").
 If you have a version > 1.6.x you will be ok.
 Note, if on Linux, do not use the built in package manager as these versions of Vagrant and Packer are too old and unmaintained.

 Take a screenshot of the output of the command: ```packer --version```

+### Oh-My-Git Tutorial

+Download the proper [Oh My Git! tutorial](https://ohmygit.org/ "webpage for oh my git") the program runs as a self contained executable on your system (Windows Mac or Linux).

+Complete the tutorial and take screenshots of the completed sections (may need to take a few shots as the there are many sections).

+This Git tutorial is a good refresher for those who need it and a great introduction for those new to Version Control and need to learn it.

 ## Tooling Assignment Part II